jlangner87/ruby_on_rails_notes/README.md

 #### views

-- layouts _all views are served from this directory_
+- layouts _(all views are served from this directory)_
   - application.html.erb
+- mailer.html.erb
+- mailer.text.erb

 ### Bin Directory